WetHat/MarkdownToHtml/markdown/2.3.1/ConvertTo-PageHeadingNavigation.md

 <blockquote>

-A table of template html fragments with placeholders for:
+A dictionary of template html fragments with placeholders for:
 * the heading text: placeholder `{{navtext}}`
 * the heading level: placeholder `{{level}}`